BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Stretch game plotline
 In terms of roleplay, there's not much sense to visit the cities of the Big Circle: Broken Hills, Redding, New Reno, etc. In Vault City computer, you learn about Vault 15, in Vault 15 - about Vault 13, get the GECK, and it's pretty much non-stop express from there.
 This component removes bits of information here and there, so that there are less shortcut paths:
-- Vault City computer won't reveal Vault 15 location (but Tandi will - if you ask her)
+- Vault City computer **will not** reveal Vault 15 location (but Tandi will - if you ask her)
-- Vault 15 computer won't reveal Vault 13 location
+- Vault 15 computer **will not** reveal Vault 13 location
-- Lou (owner of Malamute salon in Redding) won't reveal San Francisco location
+- Lou (owner of Malamute salon in Redding) **will not** reveal San Francisco location
-- Hakunin won't reveal Navarro location
+- Hakunin **will not** reveal Navarro location

 #### Oxygen tank protects from radon in Broken Hills mine
 Any character having the tank in his inventory won't be damaged by poison gas.

 #### No close range penalty for scoped weapons
 You aren't forced to use the scope in close range, are you?
-Affects only one weapon currently, Scoped Hunting Rifle.
+Affects only one weapon currently: Scoped Hunting Rifle.

 #### Unrestricted party combat AI
 Party management in combat is bad enough.
 But to make it worse, some NPC have various combat behavior settings unavailable to them.
 This components removes all such restrictions.
 Now you can order Myron to go berserk, or Marcus to be a coward, or any custom combination.